 Where do mechanical engineers find jobs?
 Everywhere.

 What is mechanical engineering?
 Mechanical engineers design, manufacture and optimise specialist machines and processes.
-They solve important problems using robotics, new advanced materials, the fundamental laws of energy generation and transmission, and the computer control of physical systems - from nano to mega-tonne scale.
-They work on everything from power plants, to air conditioners, aircraft engines and racecars.
+As part of your Bachelor of Mechanical Engineering you will study how to solve important problems.
+Your core courses in mechanical engineering will teach you to develop solutions using robotics, new advanced materials, the fundamental laws of energy generation and transmission, and the computer control of physical systems - from nano to mega-tonne scale.
+Your degree could lead to work on everything from power plants, to air conditioners, aircraft engines and racecars.

 Why combine engineering with mathematics?
 Complete these two bachelor degrees in just five years – deepen your technical skills with advanced maths courses.
 Mathematics is fundamental to break-through engineering and can open up new, complimentary fields like data mining, mathematical modelling, statistics and predictive analysis.